 My dear father recently passed away at age 95.
 You might say, “Wow, he must have been healthy.”
 Yes, in many ways he was.
 For much of my parents’ lives, organic was the only option.
 But in more recent years they, my dad especially, have eaten more of our modern-day foods.

-In reality, we lost my dad a few years ago to dementia.
+The reality is, we lost my dad a few years earlier to dementia.

 There is no magic pill.